NOMALUNGELOM/CAR_SALES_ANALYSIS/README.md

-# N & M CAR SALES ANALYSIS – README
+# N & M CAR SALES ANALYSIS

 # Purpose
 This project analyzes historical car sales data from N & M Motors to generate insights that will support the newly appointed Head of Sales in improving sales performance, optimizing inventory, and identifying key revenue drivers.